Air Fryer Gluten Free Eggplant Parmesan is easy to make! Want Vegan Eggplant Parmesan or Dairy Free Eggplant Parmesan? We give you options!

 #3 Bread the Eggplant With Gluten-Free Breadcrumbs

-You are going to “bread” your eggplant pieces next.
+Next, you are going to “bread” your eggplant pieces next.
 You will need two beaten eggs in a bowl.
 You will need a second bowl of Gluten -Free bread crumbs mixed with Italian Seasoning and parmesan.

 For this dish, I used Ian’s Gluten Free Italian Panko crumbs.
 You can pick them up at your local store or you can get them on Amazon (affiliate AD link).
 I like them because they are “free from” so many things and also taste and smell amazing!